Volunteering

 Below are the available volunteer positions:

-• Public Events Guide – Assisting with property clean up, event set up, welcoming guests to the sanctuary, etc. This is a 2x a month commitment and almost exclusively on Sundays.
+- Public Events Guide – Assisting with property clean up, event set up, welcoming guests to the sanctuary, etc. This is a 2x a month commitment primarily on Saturday late mornings, evenings and some Sundays.
 If you enjoy the socialization of talking to people about the animals, this position might be for you!
 Light to moderate physical activity.
 A donation of $50 for this position is required prior to starting work.

 Broken Shovels is a hard-working sanctuary meaning we are constantly busy with animal care, sanctuary infrastructure projects, fundraising and outreach.
 Our ultimate priority is caring for the animals that call the sanctuary their home and we consider caring for and working with them to be a privilege.
 It is important to understand that we rely strongly on committed, reliable volunteers.
 If you anticipate a lot of travel or have other commitments that could potentially interfere with the volunteer position/schedule you are interested in, please consider applying at a later time.
 You will have the chance to spend a little supervised time with the animals while learning about what we do to make life safe and comfortable for our residents, but the work comes first.